 If your employer’s listed medical provider prescribes surgery, you are entitled to seek a second opinion to be paid for by your employer/their worker’s compensation insurance company.

-Once you begin receiving your worker’s comp benefits, your employer or their insurer has the right to ask you to see a doctor of their choice for examination.
-If you refuse, the employer is entitled to request an order from the worker’s compensation judge that will require you to attend an examination with their chosen provider.
-Failure to then attend may result in a suspension of your benefits.
+Once you begin receiving your workers’ comp benefits, your employer or their insurer has the right to ask you to see a doctor of their choice for examination.
+This is referred to as an independent medical examination (IME).
+If you refuse, the employer is entitled to request an order from the worker’s compensation judge requiring you to attend an examination with their chosen provider.
+Failure to attend may result in a suspension of your benefits.

 Are All Employees Covered By Workers’ Compensation?